Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes, whether concerning divorce, child custody, spousal support, or property division, can be emotionally charged and complex.
 Traditional courtroom litigation often exacerbates these conflicts, leading to prolonged stress and escalating costs.
-In Fort White, Florida 32038—a small community of approximately 10,208 residents—residents increasingly turn to alternative dispute resolution methods, notably arbitration, to find amicable, efficient solutions.
-Family dispute arbitration offers a confidential and less adversarial process that helps families reach mutually agreeable resolutions outside of the court system.
+In Fort White, Florida 32038—a small community of approximately 10,208 residents—residents increasingly turn to alternative dispute resolution methods, notably arbitration, to find amicable, efficient solutions. family dispute arbitration offers a confidential and less adversarial process that helps families reach mutually agreeable resolutions outside of the court system.

 Legal Framework Governing Arbitration in Florida